Jessicavazm/t1a1-workbook/README.md

 Volunteer jobs is another way to gain experience, I could look for a volunteer job after Coder Academy to gain more experience and confidence to execute the job and help me find my first IT job.

 ## Q9
-### Explain the uses of language-learning model technologies (such as ChatGPT) on written and technical works, such as reports and software projects.

 Language-learning systems are able to provide improved content every time it generates content, because of it's ability of learning.
 It can provide reports, extract key points of reports making the reading process faster, it can translate documentation.
 It can proofread and modify reports making it more casual or more formal.
 When it comes to technical, it's also able to give you instructions to solve problems, steps-by-step to conclude a task.
 For software development it can be used to help developers to choose the TechStake for the project, to create Boilerplate, to generate codes, generate code documentation,test code and it can provide suggestions to make the code more efficient and clean.
 It can spot bugs, provide solutions to make the debugging process faster.
 ChapGPT also adds comments when spilling out the code making it easier for the developer to understand the process, all of the features above allows the developer to save time and prioritise more important tasks.
 It can be used to explain work-frame documentation, breaking down step by step.
 It can be used to translate code from one language to another.